Focus Care Focus Care

 Extensive research has shown that spending time outdoors can boost physical and mental health in a range of ways.
 Living with a disability should not prevent anyone from getting outside to soak up the benefits of nature.

-One of Sydney’s best places to enjoy the outdoors.
-With no admission fee, this is another of the city’s excellent free activities for disabled adults in Sydney.
-Plan your day, find mobility parking and read about wheelchair access on their website.
+One of Sydney's best places to enjoy the outdoors.
+With no admission fee, this is another of the city's excellent free activities for disabled adults in Sydney.
+Plan your day, find mobility parking, and read about wheelchair access on their website.

 Another great fresh air option!
 Taronga is located on Sydney's north shore and is accessible via a short ferry ride from Circular Quay with roll-on/off access.
 On select days throughout the year, Taronga hosts ‘Access Taronga' days, welcoming guests with autism to enjoy the peace of the zoo before it opens to the public.

-#5 Engage in your local community
+#5 Engage community activities

 Social interaction is key to maintaining overall wellbeing.
 If you or your loved one have any form of disability, community connection could be a step towards leading a happier and more meaningful life.